Explosive devices detonated in Washington DC

 The devices exploded outside stores in the northeast of the capital within 15 minutes of each other, according to the Metropolitan Police Department (MPD).

-The first attack occurred around 4.30am inside an ATM attached to the Truist Bank in the 2300 block of Washington Place.
+The first attack occurred around 4.30am when the suspect detonated an explosive device on the sidewalk outside of the ATM attached to the Truist Bank on the 2300 block of Washington Place.

-Moments later, another device was detonated outside of a Nike store in the 700 block of H Street.
+Moments later – at around 4.36am – another device was detonated outside a Nike store in the 700 block of H Street.

-Around 4.45am, a nearby Safeway grocery store was hit with a “Molotov cocktail-style object”, police said.
+After fleeing the scene in a car, a nearby Safeway grocery store was hit with a “Molotov cocktail-style object” at around 4.45am, police said.

+Metropolitan Police released surveillance images of the suspect – dressed in black trousers and a white/cream hooded top – as well as a vehicle wanted in connection to the attacks.

+The vehicle is a gold or champagne-coloured Acura TL with Maryland licence plate 17971CK.

-Pictures shared by DC resident Amanda Koski on Twitter showed damage to the targeted structures and shattered windows.
+Pictures shared by 32-year-old DC resident Amanda Koski on Twitter showed damage to one of the targeted structures.

-Ms Koski said that law enforcement closed several streets while they investigated the incident.

-“I have no idea how anyone on this street is sleeping,” Ms Koski tweeted.
+“The noise woke me up.
+I have PTSD so when it happened, I kind of froze up and originally I thought it was gunshots.
+When I looked through my window, I saw glass shattered so I originally thought someone had shot at the bank,” Ms Koski told The Independent.

+Ms Koski, who works as a political consultant, lives in the apartments above the Truist Bank.

 Join our commenting forum